murillodigital/murillodigital/content/tech_talk/treat_your_org_as_software.md

 Yet, a lot of the strategies we have identified to build and operate highly complex systems of creatively built components that must hit the right balance in terms of independence and interdependence, have not quite transferred over to the organizations in which those systems of software engineers are embedded.

-In this post I will elaborate on analogies inspired by the great wealth of knowledge that has been derived from software engineering, and apply them to the organizational structures and processes.
+In this post I will elaborate on analogies inspired by the great wealth of knowledge that has been derived from software engineering, and apply them to organizational structures and processes.

 # Decoupled, well documented and with clear interfaces